vinckr/site/content/blog/quotes.md

 > "Teach a man to fish, and you reduce the chances of maintaining a sustainable ecosystem."

 > "Truth is dead.
-There is only output."
+There is just output."

 > "Don't hate the media.
 Be the media."